LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Save example :file:`TestInputWholeStub.cs` as
-``TestInputWhole.cs`` that tests
+``TestInputWhole.cs``.
+The code should test
-a function ``InputWhole``, as described below.
+a function ``PromptWhole``, as described below.

-There is an issue with reading in numbers with the InputInt function.
+There is an issue with reading in numbers with the PromptInt function.
 If you make a typo and enter something that cannot be converted from a
 string to the right kind of number, a naive program will bomb.
-This is avoidable if you test the string and repeat if the string is illegal.
+This is avoidable if you test the string and repeat the input if the string is illegal.
 Places where more complicated tests for illegality are needed are
 considered in :ref:`safe-input-number`.
 For now we just consider
 reading in whole numbers (integers greater than or equal to 0).